-- 12. If the remote endpoint is set up with unique IDs, check the Enable UID box, and enter the Local and Remote IDs. - 13.
-Click Show for IPSec Tunnel: Advanced features that limit the remote endpoint's negotiation options.

-- 14. In the IKE Lifetime field, enter the duration in which ISAKMP SA lasts (in hours). - 15.
+- 14. If the remote endpoint is set up with unique IDs, check the Enable UID box, and enter the Local and Remote IDs. - 15.
+Click Show for IPSec Tunnel: Advanced features that limit the remote endpoint's negotiation options. - 16.
+In the IKE Lifetime field, enter the duration in which ISAKMP SA lasts (in hours). - 17.
 In the Max Retries field, enter the number of retries for the IPSec Tunnel.
-Enter zero for unlimited retries. - 16.
-In the Key Life field, duration in which the IPSec SA lasts (in hours). - 17.
-In the Checking Period field, enter the timeout interval (in minutes). - 18.
-Check Compression to enable IPComp (compression algorithm). - 19.
+Enter zero for unlimited retries. - 18.
+In the Key Life field, duration in which the IPSec SA lasts (in hours). - 19.
+In the Checking Period field, enter the timeout interval (in minutes). - 20.
+Check Compression to enable IPComp (compression algorithm). - 21.
 Check Aggressive Mode to enable exchange identification in plain text (unencrypted for faster negotiation).
-NOTE: This mode is less secure and prone to dictionary and brute force attacks. - 20.
-Click Submit. - 21.
+NOTE: This mode is less secure and prone to dictionary and brute force attacks. - 22.
+The defined IPsec tunnel configuration is added and appears in the IPSec Tunnel list. - 23.
+To update an existing tunnel, click the pencil icon under Options to the right of the desired tunnel in the displayed list. - 24.
+Under Edit Tunnel, make your desired changes.
+This includes the option to enable or disable the tunnel by checking or unchecking Enabled. - 25.
+Click Submit. - 26.
 To save your changes, click Save and Apply.